structr/structr/structr-app/src/main/resources/structr/docs/articles/APIs & Integrations/Email.md

 550 5.7.1 User not authorized to send on behalf of <other@example.com>
 ```

 This also applies to Structr's built-in mail templates for password reset and registration confirmation.
-By default, these send from `structr-mail-daemon@localhost`, which most providers reject.
+By default, these emails are sent using the address configured in structr.conf under `smtp.user` (if it contains a valid email address).
+If not, the sender defaults to `structr-mail-daemon@localhost`, which is typically rejected by external mail providers.
 Configure the correct sender addresses in the Mail Templates area of the Admin UI.

 ## Receiving Emails